Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

-Then $a$ is constantly elected.
+\begin{exem} With $w_X=0.05$, $w_Y=0.02$, $w_Z=0.8$ and $w_W=0.8$, $a$ is constantly elected.
 Observe that it always gets at least $.82$ votes while $c$ receives only $.8$, so the only possible contender would be $b$, but she would need almost all of $Z$ voters to cooperate and most $X$ voters not to cooperate, a behavior prevented in our model.
 This is a non-chaotic, actually very stable example. \end{exem}